Fresh Bones: Production

 Howard Gordon wrote "Fresh Bones" after reading about suicides of servicemen in Haiti.

 "Fresh Bones" was written by Howard Gordon after he read two magazine articles detailing a number of U.S. military personnel killing themselves while stationed in Haiti.
 The refugee plot was used due to the producers being unable to actually film in Haiti.
 Colonel Wharton was portrayed by Daniel Benzali.
-While the producers agreed that he did not "look like a military man", they unanimously agree that he had the quality they were looking for in the role.
+While the producers agreed that he did not "look like a military man", they unanimously agreed that he had the quality they were looking for in the role.

 Production for the episode began in late December 1994 and was completed in January 1995.
 The Haitian refugee camp was shot in a derelict building in a North Vancouver shipyard.
-While filming the graveyard scenes, a sump pumps had to be used because the scenes were filmed during extremely rainy weather.
+While filming the graveyard scenes, a sump pump had to be used because the scenes were filmed during extremely rainy weather.
 To film the scene in which a man emerges from Scully's hand and strangles her, series' makeup artist Toby Lindala explained: "We had a mechanical hand and had a guy doubling the actor's hand stuff his fingers up through it.
 There was gelatin skin on the hands which I thought played very well and was believable and fleshy.
 The hand double had tubes attached to his fingers so as he pushed up it tore it open a little bit and you see the plasma and the skin rips.
 They played that so well in the final cut."